hpc-unibe-ch/hpc-unibe-ch.github.io/docs/slurm/submission.md

 ## Performance considerations

 ### Job Throughput

+!!! tip "Job series"
+    Submit series of jobs (collection of similar jobs) as *array jobs* instead of one by one.
+This is crucial for backfilling performance and hence job throughput. instead of submitting the same job repeatedly.
+See [Array jobs](array-jobs.md)

 **It is crucial to specify a more or less accurate runtime for your job.**
 Requesting too little will result in job abortion, while requesting too much will have a negative impact on job start time and job throughput: Firstly, jobs with a shorter runtime have a greater chance to benefit from being backfilled between long running jobs and may therefore start earlier if resources are scarce.
 Secondly, a short running job may still start when a scheduled downtime is getting closer while long running jobs won't start because they are not guaranteed to finish before the start of the downtime.